ScriptFUSION/UpDown-Meter/README.md

 UpDown Meter
 ============

 UpDown Meter graphs network activity for a specific network adapter.
-It is deliberately designed to consume trace memory and processor time, so it can run as long as the system runs, providing a better overview of how the connection is being used.
+It is deliberately designed to consume trace memory and processor time, so it can run as long as the system runs, providing an overview of how the connection is being used.

 Usage
 -----